TrailsofGold/whitepaper/docs/README.md

 Pirate Gold tokens can then be used to buy ships, improve threir crew, or can be cashed out at anytime for profit.

+The game is available as a smartphone app on iOS and Android.

 ## Mission

 **Bitcoin Pirates** is a game, and does not pretend to save the world, fight the climate change or serve any higher purpose.